 Another option in the main menu is “Clear”.
 If you click that, you will be warned that you’re about to remove all objects from the scene.
 This is fine – we’ve just saved the scene and in a moment we’ll be reloading from the save.

 Click “Clear” on this menu, and the objects will disappear from your scene, leaving you with just the basic App.

 Loading a saved scene

 On the main menu, click “File” and then “Load”.
 RezMela will now show you a list of your saved scenes:

 In this case, we only have the scene we recently saved.
 If we click on that, we get a warning:

 We do want to load the scene, so we click “Yes” and the scene is quickly loaded:

 Signing out of the App

-To sign out of the App, just click the square blue face again.
+To sign out of the App, just click the square blue face again, or select “Finish” from the main menu on the HUD.
 Layout objects will go transparent.